 Gathering employee time records

 If you use paper timesheets, you can simply reference each one that’s been generated for your employees and verify that all hours are correct.
 However, if you use a more advanced system such as swipe cards, mobile punching, or time and attendance software, it’s likely even easier.
-While you can still take time to verify, most of the time the platform connected to these systems often calculates total hours for you.
+While you can still take time to verify, most of the time the platform connected to these systems will calculate total hours for you.

 Calculating gross wages

-Gross wages are what you pay employees before any deductions, insurance payments, or investment contributions.
-For hourly workers, you simply multiply the number of hours the employee worked by the hourly rate.
+Gross wages are what you pay employees before any deductions, insurance payments, retirement, or investment contributions.
+For hourly workers, you simply multiply the number of hours the employee worked by their hourly rate.
 For salaried workers, you’ll divide the employee’s salary by the number of pay periods to see what their gross wage is for every check.

 Deductions and tax withholdings

 Taxes and deductions can get complicated.
 There may be multiple deductions to calculate with different tax rates depending on an employee’s withholding status.
-You might have to deduct federal income tax, FICA taxes, state income tax, benefit payments, or retirement contributions.
+You might have to deduct federal income tax, FICA taxes, state income tax, benefit payments, or retirement contributions. which can calculate and track these taxes automatically.
+One of the easiest and most accurate ways to complete this step is to use payroll software like OnPay, which can calculate and track these taxes automatically.

 Calculating net pay